 When you read a Dweva sofa review, you will see:

-• A narrative summary from me describing how the sofa felt for our different testers.
+- A narrative summary describing how the sofa felt for different testers.

-If you share Mia’s height and sitting habits, her impressions can guide you.
-If you resemble Marcus or Jamal in build and use the couch for long sessions, their feedback becomes more important.
+If you share Mia’s height and sitting habits, her impressions may matter more to you.
+If you resemble Marcus or Jamal in build and spend long hours on the couch, their notes will usually carry more weight.

 Reading Beyond the Number